Religion and negotiations: Value-based religious approach

 From a religious and especially Islamic point of view, the set of political and economic approaches and orientations must have a divine nature, and the aims and means of this set must also conform to divine law, otherwise it will be sanctioned by the sacred law.
 In this approach, negotiation is fundamentally different from the way it is perceived in the West, though its structural goals have obvious similarities.
-For Islam, the methods used in diplomacy must be humane and in line with human ethics; this is why the system of communication between ethics and diplomacy must be thoroughly scrutinized, and be consistent with the Prophet's political approach in which he has banned immoral and unconventional methods of profiting.
+For Islam, the methods used in diplomacy must be humane and in line with human ethics; this is why the system of communication between ethics and diplomacy must be thoroughly scrutinized, and be consistent with Muhammad's political approach in which he has banned immoral and unconventional methods of profiting.

 Stronger engagement with shared beliefs

 As shown by scholars, although religious beliefs may not have a direct impact on the motivation of negotiators, they can have positive and constructive results for both parties, especially in interactions and social relationships.
 Shared religious views can also create an emotional bond between individuals, encouraging them to persuade one another.
 International relations experts have also found that the process of negotiating in groups that do not share opinions is longer and more divisive.
-It is worth noting that, while religious beliefs can lead to some kind of intimacy between the negotiators, it will impose restrictions on them, if they are confronted with a different religion.
+While religious beliefs can lead to some kind of intimacy between the negotiators, it will impose restrictions on them, if they are confronted with a different religion.

 In transactions, what matters to managers is finding a suitable solution to encourage the negotiating team to accept the terms of the contract.
 But each team's strategy will vary depending on how religious they are.
 In Islamic jurisprudence, rationality and attention to all aspects and dimensions of a contract have been emphasized.
 However, in some cases where there is a negotiation between religious and non-religious parties, the difference in strategy causes groups with religious tendencies to take an emotional approach and pay less attention to details.
 Studies also confirm the relationship between "religiosity and intergroup bias".